SnkSynthesis/imagediff/README.md

 # Image Diff

-Highlights the difference between two images.
+Highlights the difference between two images using [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 ## How to run